BryanJ1ang/BryanJ1ang/README.md

 ### 👋 Hi there!
 I’m Bryan.

-I am a second-year Computer Science student at the University of British Columbia (UBC).
+I am a Computer Science student at the University of British Columbia (UBC).

 Seeking out internships for 2024 Summer.
 Feel free to reach out by email at <Bryanjiang168@gmail.com>